vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 ## Step 2.
 Include debugger macros in your disassembly

-Open `sonic1.asm` file in your favorite text editor and add the following like at the beginning to include Error Handler's main definitions:
+Open `sonic1.asm` file in your favorite text editor and add the following line at the beginning to include Error Handler's main definitions:

 ```m68k
 	include	"Debugger.asm"